Hawaii Volcano's Lava Spews 'Laze' Of Toxic Gas And Glass Into The Air

 hide caption

-Lava from a Kilauea volcano fissure flows on Hawaii's Big Island in Kapoho on Saturday.
+Lava flows from a fissure in Kapoho on Saturday.

 Mario Tama/Getty Images

-Jae C. Hong/Associated Press
+Jae C. Hong/AP

 toggle caption

-Peter Vance, 24, photographs lava erupting in the Leilani Estates subdivision near Pahoa, Hawaii, on Friday.
+Peter Vance, 24, photographs lava erupting in Leilani Estates on Friday.

-Jae C. Hong/Associated Press
+Jae C. Hong/AP

 hide caption

-Peter Vance, 24, photographs lava erupting in the Leilani Estates subdivision near Pahoa, Hawaii, on Friday.
+Peter Vance, 24, photographs lava erupting in Leilani Estates on Friday.

-Jae C. Hong/Associated Press
+Jae C. Hong/AP